sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-workflows/ai-core-aiapi-clientsdk-workflows.md

 ## Details
 ### You will learn
-- How to build docker images for python code
+- How to build Docker images for python code
-- How to upload docker image to docker hub.
+- How to upload Docker image to docker hub.
-- How set write Workflows to train-serve your model over SAP AI Core
+- How set workflows to train and serve your ML model with SAP AI Core
-- How to Set Computing Hardware for model using workflows
+- How to set computing hardware resources, GPUs for your ML model

 ---

 [ACCORDION-BEGIN [Step 1: ](Create ML code and Docker files)]

-Docker will be used to store python code in form of containers( *portable environments*).
+Docker will be used to store python code in form of containers *(portable environments)*.

-Create files and **copy provided contents *(see below)*** as-it-is.
+Create files *(download links below)* as-it-is.
 Resulting directory structure may look like following:

 !![folder structure](img/build-ml/folder.png)